First Aid

 Bleeding

-• Position the injured person properly and keep the injured limb elevated (except for fracture victims).
+- When using the direct pressure method, let the injured lie down and rest with the limb elevated (except for fracture victims).

-• Inspect the wound, flush with distilled water, exert direct pressure by hand over a dressing, and bandage the wound.
+- Inspect the wound, wash it with distilled water, expert direct pressure on it by hand over a dressing, and bandage it.
+Do not bandage it too tightly in order not to affect the normal blood circulation.

-• Leave the impaled objects and protruding bones in place and protect the injured from further movement.
-Exert direct pressure on the edge of the wound to stop bleeding.
+- If there are impaled objects or protruding bones, exert direct pressure on the edge of the wound to stop the bleeding.

 Nose Bleeding

-• Sit the injured down with his head leaning forward.
+- Sit the injured up with his head dropping forward.

-• Ask the injured to breathe with his mouth, forcefully pinch the soft part below his nasal bone and apply a cold dressing to the forehead.
+- Ask the injured to breathe with his mouth and pinch the soft part below his nasal bone forcefully.
+Apply a cold dressing to his forehead.

-• If bleeding continues after pinching the nose for 10 minutes, continue to do so for another 10 minutes.
+- If the bleeding continues after kneading his nose for 10 minutes, continue to knead his nose for another 10 minutes.

-• If bleeding still continues, send the injured to the hospital at once.
+- If the nose bleeding still continues, send the injured to hospital immediately.

-• Move the injured away from the heat source.
+- Remove the injured from the heat source.

 Heatstroke